Assassination of Sheikh Mujibur Rahman: Role of newspapers

+According to some academics, the news was baseless and fabricated.

+The newspaper Holiday continued to criticize Tajuddin Ahmed for his economic woes and played a critical role.

+Mahbubul Alam, who was one of the royal witnesses against Mujib in 1971, was appointed assistant editor of the Bangladesh Times newspaper.
+He was a correspondent for the Karachi Dawn newspaper and published news against the war of independence.

+The government-controlled Bangladesh Observer newspaper opposed the war of independence during the war of independence, but after independence it regularly published special columns praising Mujib.

+Professor Abu Sayeed criticized the anti-people role of newspapers in independent Bangladesh and called them "vehicles of lies".

+On 16 June 1975, the Mujib government banned all newspapers except four on charges of publishing baseless news.
+Initially, all newspapers except four were banned through an ordinance, which numbered 340.
+24 hours later, the ban on 126 newspapers and periodicals included in the banned list was lifted, while the ban on the remaining 214 newspapers was maintained.
+According to many analysts, many newspapers were banned not only for political reasons, but also for spreading baseless news, communal propaganda, and indecency in various contexts.

 Dalim-Mostafa conflict

 In 1974, Gazi Golam Mostafa kidnapped Major Shariful Haque Dalim and his wife from the Dhaka Ladies Club after an argument during Dalim's cousin's wedding reception.
 Dalim's only brother-in-law Bappi (his wife Nimmi's brother) was attending from Canada.
 Mostafa's son occupied the chair in the row behind Bappi and pulled Bappi's hair from the back.
 Bappi scolded the boy for his behavior and told him not to sit on the row behind him anymore.
 Mostafa's sons (who were close friends of Sheikh Kamal) and some associates forcefully abducted Dalim, Nimmi, the groom's mother, and two of Dalim's friends (both of whom were distinguished freedom fighters) in Microbuses owned by the Red Crescent.
-Mostafa was taking them to the Rakhi Bahini headquarters but later took them to the residence of Sheikh Mujibur Rahman.
+Mostafa was taking them to the Jatiya Rakkhi Bahini headquarters but later took them to the residence of Sheikh Mujibur Rahman.
 Mujib mediated a compromise between them and made Mostafa apologize to Nimmi.
 When news of the abduction spread, the 1st Bengal Lancers ransacked Mostafa's and took his whole family prisoner.
 They also set up check posts all over the city searching for Major Dalim and the abductees.
 Some officers lost their jobs as a result.
 The officers involved, including Shariful Haque Dalim, were later orchestrators of the coup on 15 August 1975 and the assassination of Sheikh Mujib.